What’s your brand?

 It addresses elements of the Personal and Social General Capabilities including self-awareness and self-management and addresses elements of the Ethical Understanding General Capabilities including exploring values, rights and responsibilities.

-Social media changes are coming
+Social media changes

-From 10 December 2025, certain social media platforms won’t be allowed to let Australians under 16 create or keep an account.
-Under-16s will still be able to see publicly available social media content that doesn’t require logging into an account.
+As of 10 December 2025, many social media platforms are not allowed to let Australians under 16 have an account.
+Under-16s are able to see publicly available social media content that doesn’t require logging into an account.

 What you need to know: